TeamMoodTrackerADY/MoodGuru/README.md

 **Required Must-have Stories**

 As a user, I want to keep track of my mental health using these features:
-- [ ] Select adjective(s) that represents their feelings for certain moments of their days.
+- [x] Select adjective(s) that represents their feelings for certain moments of their days.
-- [ ] Rate their emotions on a scale of 1-5
+- [x] Rate their emotions on a scale of 1-5
 - [ ] Look at a chart to visualize the changes of their emotion over time.
-- [ ] Write events, comments or self-motivation specific to that emotion.
+- [x] Write events, comments or self-motivation specific to that emotion.
-- [ ] Receive suggestions on how to motivate themselves
+- [x] Receive suggestions on how to motivate themselves

 **Optional Nice-to-have Stories**

-- [ ] Users can login with Google.
+- [x] Users can login.
 - [ ] Users can link Spotify to their app so that they can listen to music while reflecting their mood.
 - [ ] Users can make their journals and adjective public to the community.
 - [ ] Users can send suggestions directly to other users.